New Insights on Target Speaker Extraction: Experimental Results

 \section{Experimental Results}

-This section provides the experimental results of this study.
-We examine the role of the auxiliary information in \ac{SE} by comparing the performance of the \SEA{} and \SEV{} systems to \ac{SS} following an oracle evaluation protocol.
-Oracle selection for \ac{SS} was performed by computing the \ac{SI-SDR} between each output and the ground-truth target signal, and the best match was selected to be the target.
-We further investigate the importance of the auxiliary information in \ac{SE} by replacing the reference signal with random noise and inspecting the outcome.
+In this study, we investigate the role of the auxiliary information in \ac{SE}.
+This is first achieved by comparing the performance of the \SEA{} and \SEV{} systems to \ac{SS} { for different input conditions}.
+Then, the behavior of the \ac{SE} systems is examined for different and distorted auxiliary signals given the same mixture signal.